A turkey drawing lesson for teachers with step-by-step directions. This directed drawing makes a great art lesson for Thanksgiving.

 Click the image below to grab a copy!

-This Turkey Drawing is included in Directed Drawing Mats
+This Turkey Drawing is included in the Directed Drawing Mats.

-Like this turkey drawing, and want more directed drawing resources?
+Do you like this activity and want more directed drawings?

-The ultimate guide to teaching directed drawing in the classroom.
 Directed drawing art activities help kids produce masterpieces and build confidence.
+This guide lists directed drawing resources, suggested materials, and FREE step-by-step tutorials.

 MORE Directed Drawing Activities